muan/site/_posts/2013-06-29-facebook-filter.md

 ---
 layout: post
-title: Facebook filter
+title: Facebook Filter
 date: 2013-06-29 17:38
 ---

 I use Facebook a lot.

-A British friend of mine doesn't quite get it at first, he said: "who cares about where _someone_ went or what _someone_ ate last weekend?"
+A friend of mine doesn't quite get it, he said: "who cares about where _someone_ went or what _someone_ ate last weekend?"
 But after putting himself in my shoes, I think he got it, at least a little bit.

 Being away from home in a foreign country, with most of my close friends back in Taiwan, Facebook is awesome for keeping up with how my friends are doing; especially nowadays some people think it is OK to send wedding invitations through Facebook.